dmbarbour/awelon/AboutABC.md

 NOTE: if serialized, sealed values might be represented as encrypted capability text.
 This won't apply to low-security discretionary sealers, but it can apply to instance specific or runtime generated sealers.
 Prefix `$` is tentatively reserved for this purpose.

+### Separate Compilation and Dynamic Linking

+The most direct way to reuse code in ABC is simply to repeat it.
+But reuse by repetition can be very inefficient for bandwidth or storage, and can hinder effective use of cached.

+The natural alternative to repeating a large code structure is to simply name it once then repeat the (presumably much smaller) name.
+This can apply recursively, such that we name ever redundant larger structures.
+Conventional approaches to naming introduce their own problems: name collisions, cycles, location dependence, update and cache invalidation, version consistency issues.
+These misfeatures can be troublesome for security, safety, streaming, and distributed programming.
+Fortunately, we can address these problems by a more rigorous naming system.

+Instead of human names, a cryptographically unique name is deterministically derived from the content.
+This involves use of secure hash algorithms.
+Additionally, to support provider-independent security (i.e. such that we can upload sensitive code to an untrusted cloud) the bytecode resources are encrypted and the name includes a decryption key.

+This works as follows:

+* the secure hash of the bytecode becomes a symmetric encryption key
+* compress then encrypt the bytecode to form a ciphertext
+* the secure hash of the ciphertext becomes the lookup key
+* store the ciphertext, indexing on the lookup key
+* resulting full name is simply 'lookupKey:decryptionKey'
+* which is equivalent to 'hashOfCipherText:hashOfBytecode'

+To use an external resource requires an invocation on the environment to load and link the resource.
+The proposed standard convention for this simply prefixes the name with `#`.

+        {#hashOfCipherText:hashOfBytecode}

+To utilize the resource, the above process runs in reverse: we download, decrypt, and decompress the resource, and validate it both against the secure hash and as valid ABC code.
+This might be a 'deep' linking operation, gathering all resources up front.
+Modulo the possibility of network disruption (which may cause the program to fail), the invocation should be equivalent to inlining the identified bytecode.

+In practice, named resources are good opportunities for separate compilation.
+Chances are decent that, if we encounter a named resource, it's because we'll use it again.
+We can compile the resource once then cache it for future use.

+Regarding concrete algorithms:

+* use SHA3-384 for the secure hash algorithm, two parts:
+*   keep first 192 bits from the cipher text
+*   keep last 192 bits from the bytecode
+* compression algorithm is not yet chosen, perhaps gzip, lzma (7z), or lzham
+* AES encryption with 192 bit key (from secure hash of bytecode)

+I'm interested in ensuring a deterministic identifier for each bytecode sequence.
+This means I should to standardize whatever compression algorithm is used, along with any extra parameters to it.

+#### Secure Distribution with Untrusted Storage

+In a decentralized distributed system, it's often useful to have untrusted cloud servers act as storage for information without allowing them to inspect the information they store.
+In this case, it may be useful to *encrypt* every resource when storing it to the cloud, and use a larger capability to additionally decrypt the resource.

+A simple design is effectively a subset of Tahoe-LAFS:

+* use the secure hash of the bytecode as an encryption key
+* use the secure hash of the encrypted code as the lookup key

+The capability is then expanded to look like:

+        {#secureHashOfCipherText:secureHashOfBytecode}

+Usefully, this is entirely deterministic.
+And the resulting structure should be easy to validate on both machines.
+And the total 384 bits will contribute to uniqueness, so I still have the same amount of uniqueness.

+ Also, I could use 192-bit secure hashes, in this case, and still achieve a similar degree of uniqueness overall.
+The total encoding (including curly braces, hashes, and separator) would now be 68 octets.

+In this case, we identify the resource by the secure hash of the encrypted value, then we'll decrypt the resource using the secure hash of the value being decrypted (as a symmetric key).
+This might be represented in capability text as:

+        {#secureHashOfEncryptedValue:secureHashOfDecryptedValue}

+A host carries the encrypted source, which we locate by secure hash.
+We can download the resource, decrypt it, then validate the secure hash.

+It's easy for runtimes to use encryption in a deterministic way.

+Here, 'secureHash' will (most likely) be SHA3-384 of an ABC subprogram, encoded as 64 octets in base64url (`A-Z` `a-z` `0-9` `-_`).
+When `{#secureHash}` is encountered in the ABC stream, we obtain the associated resource, validate it against the hash, validate it as an independent ABC subprogram (e.g. blocks balanced; text terminates; computable type), then essentially inline the subprogram.
+These sources may be 'deep', referencing more `{#secureHash}` sources.

+To obtain sources, we search local cache or query proxy services, using the hash as an identifier.
+In many contexts, the sender is an implicit proxy; annotations in a stream may suggest extra proxies to search.
+To mitigate latency concerns for deep sources, a proxy is free to send a few extra sources that it anticipates will soon be required.

+Frequently used sources can sometimes be cached together with precompiled forms for performance.
+Thus, `{#secureHash}` sources serve as a simple foundation for separate compilation and linking in ABC.
+Unlike traditional shared object and linker models, ABC's design works effectively in context of secure, streamable code.

 ### ABC Paragraphs

 ABC encourages an informal notion of "paragraphs" at least in a streaming context.
 A paragraph separates a batch of code, serving as a soft indicator of "this is a good point for incremental processing".
 A well-behaved ABC stream should provide relatively small paragraphs (up to a few kilobytes), and a well-behaved ABC stream processor should respect paragraphs up to some reasonable maximum size (e.g. 64kB) and heuristically prefer to process a whole number of paragraphs at a time.
 The batch would be typechecked, JIT compiled, then (ideally) applied atomically.

 A paragraph is expressed by simply including a full, blank line within ABC code.
 I.e. LF LF in the toplevel stream outside of any block.
 This corresponds nicely to a paragraph in a text file.
 Formally, the space between paragraphs just means identity.
 Paragraphs are discretionary.
 The reason to respect them is that they're advantageous to everyone involved, i.e. for performance and reasoning.

-### Secure Hash Sources for Code Reuse and Separate Compilation

-It is not uncommon in a project or service to reuse large, specialized software elements: frameworks, templates, plugins, widgets, diagrams, texts, tables, images, agents, codecs, and other software components.
-In an ABC stream, the most direct way to reuse code is to repeat it in the stream.
-Unfortunately, reuse by repetition is inefficient for bandwidth and storage.

-An alternative to repeating code is to name it.
-Then we can reuse large code by repeating the much shorter name.
-Unfortunately, most naming systems have properties that repeating code does not: collisions, potential cycles, location dependence, update and version consistency issues.
-These features are troublesome for security, safety, and distribution.
-Fortunately, we can address these issues by a more rigorous naming system.
-Instead of allowing humans pick names, we leverage a [secure hash function](http://en.wikipedia.org/wiki/Cryptographic_hash_function) of the content.
-Collisions and cycles are effectively eliminated.
-The 'update' and 'reuse' and 'location' concerns are cleanly separated.

-ABC leverages its effects model to access these `{#secureHash}` sources.

-Here, 'secureHash' will (most likely) be SHA3-384 of an ABC subprogram, encoded as 64 octets in base64url (`A-Z` `a-z` `0-9` `-_`).
-When `{#secureHash}` is encountered in the ABC stream, we obtain the associated resource, validate it against the hash, validate it as an independent ABC subprogram (e.g. blocks balanced; text terminates; computable type), then essentially inline the subprogram.
-These sources may be 'deep', referencing more `{#secureHash}` sources.

-To obtain sources, we search local cache or query proxy services, using the hash as an identifier.
-In many contexts, the sender is an implicit proxy; annotations in a stream may suggest extra proxies to search.
-To mitigate latency concerns for deep sources, a proxy is free to send a few extra sources that it anticipates will soon be required.

-Frequently used sources can sometimes be cached together with precompiled forms for performance.
-Thus, `{#secureHash}` sources serve as a simple foundation for separate compilation and linking in ABC.
-Unlike traditional shared object and linker models, ABC's design works effectively in context of secure, streamable code.

 ## Awelon Bytecode Deflated (ABCD)